 - If you are employed, you may wish to explore whether or not your employer offers an Employee Assistance Plan (EAP).
 An EAP is an employer-paid benefit that is separate from your medical plan.
 It is designed to help employees through challenging situations.
 Typically, employees can access counseling through the EAP for no cost.
 As the EAP is designed to provide short-term assistance, there is usually a limit (ranging from three to eight) to the number of free counseling sessions.
-If you are not sure if you have an EAP plan, call the 800 number of the back of your insurance card or call the HR department.
+If you are not sure if you have an EAP plan, call the 800 number of the back of your insurance card or contact your employer’s Human Resources department.

-A final note - for individuals who are self-pay, some providers offer a sliding-fee scale that allows people to pay based on their personal income and what they can afford.
+A final note - for individuals who are self-pay, some providers may offer a sliding-fee scale that allows people to pay based on their personal income and what they can afford.
 If you have concerns about cost, be direct and honest with your provider.
-When you first call to make an appointment, say, “This is the insurance I have, do you take that insurance?
-If I can’t make my co-payment, then what do you do?
-What do you offer for people who don’t have resources to pay your fee?”